Direkt zum Inhalt springen

 Jutta Rump; Imke Buß; Janina Kaiser; Melanie Schiedhelm; Petra Schorat-Waly

-Definition and baseline
+Definition and initial situation

-Effects on study situation and study success
+Effects on study situation and academic success

 Literature

-Brandstätter, H.; Farthofer, A. (2003): Influence of gainful employment on study success.
-In: Journal of Industrial and Organizational Psychology A& O (47 (3)), pp. 134-145.
+Brandstätter, H.; Farthofer, A. (2003): Influence of employment on academic success.
+In: Journal of Work and Organizational Psychology A& O ( 47 (3)), pp. 134-145.

 Broadbridge, A.; Swanson, V. (2006): Managing two roles.
 A theoretical study of students' employment whilst at university.
 In: Community, Work, Family (9 (2)), pp. 159-179.

-Federal Institute for Vocational Education and Training (2016): Training allowances database.
-Available online at www.bibb.de/de/12209.php, last checked 25.04.2016.
+Federal Institute for Vocational Education and Training (2016): Database on training allowances.
+Available online at www.bibb.de/de/12209.php, last checked on 25.04.2016.

-Heublein, U.; Hutzsch, C.; Schreibner, J.; Sommer, D.; Besuch, G. (2010): Causes of dropout in bachelor and in traditional degree programs.
-Results of a nationwide survey of de-registered students of the academic year 2007/08.
+Heublein, U.; Hutzsch, C.; Schreibner, J.; Sommer, D.; Besuch, G. (2010): Causes of dropout in Bachelor's degree programs and in conventional degree programs.
+Results of a nationwide survey of students who exmatriculated in the academic year 2007/08.
 2nd ed.
-Hannover: HIS Hochschul-Informations-System GmbH.
-Available online at www.dzhw.eu/pdf/pub_fh/fh-201002.pdf, last checked 04/26/2016.
+Hanover: HIS Hochschul-Informations-System GmbH.
+Available online at www.dzhw.eu/pdf/pub_fh/fh-201002.pdf, last checked on 26.04.2016.

 Sprietsma, M. (2015): Student employment: advantage or handicap for academic achievement?
-Discussion Papers, 15-085.
-ZEW.
+Discussion Papers, 15-085, ZEW.

 Citation

-Use according to Creative Commons under attribution (please use given citation) and for non-commercial purposes.
+Use according to Creative Commons under attribution (please use the citation provided) and for non-commercial purposes.

-back to overview 'Diversity Management & student diversity'
+back to overview 'Diversity Management & Student diversity'